YgorAlberto/ygoralberto.github.io/README.md

  	docker ps -a
 	oker rm id-image
 	docker rmi meu_site
-	docker exec -it Meu_Container_new cat /etc/passwd
+	docker exec -it Meu_Container_new cat /etc/passwd | bash

 TO BE CONTINUED
 .